An abstract depiction of the roots of learning, invisible below the surface, in a vast and varied landscape

 Learning happens if we attend to it or not.
 Most learning is “invisible”—it occurs outside formal instruction through informal, serendipitous experiences.
 It happens through curiosity, experimentation, and unplanned experiences; more like breathing than deliberate effort.
 Rather than forcing invisible learning into visibility, we should focus on creating environments that trust and nurture its organic flow.
 This means nurturing workplaces, schools, and communities that value exploration, provide opportunities to seek knowledge, and respect that not all learning needs to be measured or reported.
 By allowing learning to remain unseen, we preserve its authenticity and permit individuals to grow in ways that are meaningful to them.
 Trust, not surveillance, is the true driver of innovation and growth.

-Manifesto 25 reminds us that learning will keep happening with or without our permission; the question is whether our systems amplify it or suffocate it.
+Learning will keep happening with or without our permission; the question is whether our systems amplify it or suffocate it.

 Psychologist Peter Gray (2013) has shown that free play is one of the most powerful drivers of invisible learning.
 In unstructured, self-directed play, children practice negotiation during imaginary games, invent new rules and systems, take creative risks, resolve conflicts, and experiment with physics while building forts or obstacle courses.
 None of this is formally taught, however it lays the foundation for problem-solving, collaboration, creativity, and emotional resilience.
 Play is how young people naturally rehearse the complex skills needed for adulthood.
 Yet because this growth is rhizomatic, spreading beneath the surface without predictable outputs, formal systems often suppress or disregard it.
 By limiting free play, we are not creating more learning; we are stripping away some of the richest, most vital learning experiences people can have.